caidychen/RxCloudFirestore/README.md

 Let's start off by defining a simple data structure.
 Assuming we are designing a database for a collection of schools that have subcollections of courses:
 ### Firestore database schema
-We will use <>{...} to annotate a collection type followed by a collection name.
+We will use <>{...} to annotate a collection type that follows a collection name.
 ```XML

 schools <> {